WhatsApp Image 2026-04-06 at 3.09.59 PM

 Participating Artists

-The exhibition proudly featured contributions from the following eminent artists:
+The exhibition proudly featured works by:

 • Rabi Narayan Rath